How to Make Your Own CBD Skincare Products

 CBD lotions and creams are pretty comparable to salves and balms, except for the fact that they consist of a combination of oil and water.
 These skincare products are formulated to lock in moisture and hydrate the skin, hence why the ingredients list is much bigger.
 The topicals are then infused with CBD extract in order to administer the added benefits that come with usage.
 Where the objective of a balm or salve is merely to get the cannabidiol content to the skin, lotions and creams also offer other additional benefits aside from just the application of CBD to the skin, which can lead to outstanding synergies.

 For the recipes provided ahead, you will need CBD oil as one of the ingredients.
+As a one stop shop for all-things CBD, (or if you don't feel like making your own) check out our friends at CBD Infusionz.
 We have linked a homemade CBD oil recipe here if you wish to create your own.
-You may be wondering, can you add CBD oil to lotion and how much CBD oil to put in lotion.
+You may be wondering, can you add CBD oil to lotion and how much CBD oil to put in lotion?
 If you wanted to make your own CBD lotion with a lotion you already have on hand, you definitely can use cannabidiol oil to make that happen by simply mixing it in with your skincare product.
-The CBD skincare recipes below have the required amount of CBD oil needed in order to create them, so there’s no need for guessing when it comes to the dosage.
+The CBD skincare recipes below have the required amount of CBD oil needed in order to create them, so there's no need for guessing when it comes to the dosage.

 Have you ever made your own CBD skincare products?
 Share with us in the comments below!